-Conclusion and recommendation
+Conclusion and Recommendation

 This study used the C4.5 algorithm, one of the most accurate decision tree algorithms, to survey consumers and model their decision processes.
-In accordance with previous studies, this study demonstrates that C4.5 is a helpful tool for creating a hierarchical decision support model.
+In accordance with previous studies. this study demonstrates that C4.5 is a helpful tool for creating a hierarchical decision support model.
 It provides a simple schematic diagram of the consumers' decision-making process.
 This approach allows for the statistical testing of model validation.
 This enables the model's reliability to be taken into account.
 This study's decision tree has acceptable reliability.
 The findings highlight that consumer behavior is predominantly influenced by awareness of discounts, aligning closely with Alsini et al.'s (2023) findings on the impact of promotional campaigns on grocery shopping in Saudi Arabia.
 Discounts play a significant role in retail dynamics by boosting sales and enhancing customer satisfaction but also present challenges such as reduced profit margins and increased price sensitivity.
 Less than a third of consumers are aware of available discounts, suggesting deficiencies in current marketing strategies and the need for reassessment.
-Hecht et al. (2020) emphasize the importance of regularly reviewing marketing tactics to inform consumers about discounts effectively.
-In addition, Yildirim & Aydin (2012) and Noor (2020) emphasized the significant impact of discounts on consumer buying behavior.
-Büyükdağ et al., (2020) also investigated the varying effects of discounts on men and women, highlighting that gender differences can influence how consumers respond to promotional offers.
+Hecht et al. (2020) emphasized the importance of regularly reviewing marketing tactics to inform consumers about discounts effectively.
+In addition, Noor (2020) emphasized the significant impact of discounts on consumer buying behavior.
+Büyükdağ et al. (2020) also investigated the varying effects of discounts on men and women, highlighting that gender differences can influence how consumers respond to promotional offers.

-The study also reveals that the majority of consumers in these markets have advanced degrees, likely due to policies targeting educated individuals or a lack of advertising that has inadvertently attracted this demographic.
+The study also revealed that the majority of consumers in these markets have advanced degrees, likely due to policies targeting educated individuals or a lack of advertising that has inadvertently attracted this demographic.
 Conversely, those with lower education levels are less inclined to shop at these markets, likely due to factors such as income disparity, limited exposure to marketing, and less familiarity with urban retail markets.
 Hanaysha (2018) confirms that income is a key factor influencing purchase decisions.
 Kumar (2018) emphasized that comprehensive product offerings, convenience, and parking facilities contribute to the preference for urban retail markets.
 Current policies favoring high-income consumers highlight the need for equitable policy reviews to broaden market accessibility.
 Customer retention strategies, such as periodic discounts or conditional sales, can significantly influence subsequent consumer behavior and retention.
-In conclusion, this study provides valuable insights into consumer behavior within urban retail markets, such as behavior datasets, educated insights into consumer behavior adatasets, educated in the subsequent comprehensive datasets, and parkets but acknowledges its limitations.
-Future research should explore comprehensive datasets, additional socio-demographic variables, and the long-term impact of marketing interventions.
-Based on these findings, the following suggestions are presented for policy-making and implementation:
+In conclusion, this study provides valuable insights into consumer behavior within urban retail markets but acknowledges its limitations.
+Future research should explore comprehensive socio-demographic datasets, additional variables, and the long-term impact of marketing interventions.
+Based on these following suggestions findings. the are presented for policy-making and implementation: